 Google Alerts is a service that sends alerts when the Google bot discovers a page with your assigned keywords on it.
-Just fill out a web form with desired search terms, and the alert will instantly be put it into action.
-The results can be filtered by data, news, blogs, real time, video, or discussions.
+Just fill out a web form with desired search terms, and the alert will instantly be put into action.
+The results can be filtered by data, news, blogs, real-time, video, or discussions.

-A business can keep an eye on the online conversations in the areas they care most.
-User can sign up weekly, daily, or real time alerts.
-Of course a business should set up alerts for their own business or product name, but it can also be useful to watch industry trends and competitor activity.
+A business can keep an eye on online conversations in the areas they care most about.
+Users can sign up weekly, daily, or real-time alerts.
+Of course, a business should set up alerts for their own business or product name, but it can also be useful to watch industry trends and competitor activity.

 These are extremely valuable tools to a customer service-focused organization that wants to reach out and help people experiencing difficulties.
 Many individuals also use Twitter to reach out for help, knowing that they have a public audience for their request.
 This can put a little pressure on a business to respond in a timely fashion.
 Also, if a business stays on top of the chatter, they can respond before any message gets out of hand.

 Neither of these tools prevents problems from happening, people from being unhappy, or things being said.
 They do however enable a savvy organization to nip problems in the bud and interrupt a bad thing before it turns into a churning pool of dissatisfaction.